Ellington (Google Maps Location)

 Hm.
 I’m stumped.
 I don’t have anything to say about the rural community in north central Connecticut.
 Other than it’s rural and in the north central part of the state.
 Ellington, in fact, is very proud and stubborn about its ruralness.
 If you drive up route 83 like I did to get there, the juxtaposition of the development alongside the road in Vernon and the immediate shift to farms at the town line is stark and startling.

 I’m sure Ellington has a wonderfully rich history, but the town lacks for museums.
 It has a historical society, but not an official town museum.
-(The library does have a little history display case, which I have yet to visit.)
-So we’re left with the one, the only, Nellie McKnight Museum in the “center” of the “town.”
-(My quotation marks are a dig at the discernable lack of both.)
+So we’re left with the one, the only, Nellie McKnight Museum in the “center” of the town.

 Damian and I hauled up there on a rainy Thursday afternoon during our two weeks of adventure before he changed daycares and I started a new job.
 This was our bliss; father and son exploring the far reaches and hidden gems around our state.
 And there’s nothing quite like an old house with a bunch of old stuff inside to get our juices flowing.